ballerina-platform/nballerina/docs/rtvalue.md

 1. Number of variables captured
 2. Flexible array member to store captured variables

-The Z bit is set for closures.
+The X bit is used for [exactness tracking](exact.md) and Z bit is set for closures.

 ### List